 It's likely to succeed whereas others like the Rover Streetwise failed because as well as having urban warrior looks, it's also available with four wheel drive so has the kit to act the part should the occasion arise.
 However, to make sure it gets a bite at every faction of the its niche market, you can also have it as a plain two wheel drive, as a two wheel drive automatic, and as quite a powerful, yet economical diesel.
 Not all at the same time, though, as the two permutations you cannot have are a diesel automatic or a four wheel drive automatic.

-What does a Suzuki SX4 (2006 - 2014) cost?
+Looking for a Suzuki SX4 (2006 - 2014)?

 Real MPG average for a Suzuki SX4 (2006 – 2014)

 Real MPG was created following thousands of readers telling us that their cars could not match the official figures.